-The new therapy options were generated by modifying existing antiretroviral (ARV) treatments for HIV.
-The university recently produced ARV drug particles at the nanoscale which potentially reduce the toxicity and variability in the response different patients have to therapies.
+The new therapy options were generated by modifying existing HIV treatments, called antiretrovirals (ARVs).
+The University has recently produced ARV drug particles at the nanoscale which potentially reduce the toxicity and variability in the response different patients have to therapies.

-Drug nanoparticles have been shown to allow smaller doses in other disease areas, which opens up possibilities of reducing drug side-effects and the risk of drug resistance.
+Drug nanoparticles have been shown to allow smaller doses in other disease areas which opens up possibilities to reduce drug side-effects and the risk of drug resistance.
 Nanoscale objects are less than one micron in size – a human hair is approximately 80 microns in diameter.

-Professor Steve Rannard, from the university's department of chemistry, says, ''Nanomedicines are being used daily to treat a range of conditions around the world.
+Professor Steve Rannard, from the University's Department of Chemistry, said, ''Nanomedicines are being used daily to treat a range of conditions around the world.
 There are, however, no current nanoparticle HIV therapies that are providing this kind of patient benefit.
-This project is the first step towards taking the nanomedicine options that we have developed out of our labs and into the clinic, representing a significant milestone in the development of new HIV treatments."
+This project is the first step towards taking the nanomedicine options that we have developed out of our labs and into the clinic, representing a significant milestone in the development of new HIV treatments.